Skip to content

 4. Design Your Loyalty Card

 Your loyalty card should be visually appealing and reflect your brand.
 Consider whether you'll offer physical cards, digital cards, or both.
-Digital cards are often more convenient for customers and easier to manage, especially if they can be added to your customer's digital wallet.
+Digital cards are often more convenient for customers and easier to manage, especially when they can be added to their digital wallets.

 5. Set Up the Program Rules